GitNeff/SiTiDiUI/README.md

 ![Screenshot](SiTiDiUI_ss.gif)

-Assuming Python is already installed, add this with a command such as "python -m install pip -U PySimpleGui".
+Assuming Python is already installed, PySimpleGUI can be added with a command such as "python -m install pip -U PySimpleGui".
 Other modules include pillow (PIL) and math.
+This can be converted into an exe as well.

 ### Creating a timing diagram